dadoming/ft_ping/README.md

 # ft_ping

-`ft_ping` is a simplified implementation of the classic `ping` utility, designed to send ICMP (Internet Control Message Protocol) echo requests to network hosts and measure the response time of the echo replies.<br>
-This project was developed as part of the 42 Network program.
+This project is part of the Network branch of the 42 curriculum.

 ## Table of Contents